gbelwariar/Self-Made-Projects/README.md

 **Requirements** - Any C/C++ Compiler would work.<br/>
 **Design** - The projects are well commented and each project is accompanied with its respective Project Manual.<br/>
 **Implementation** - Implemented using C/C++.<br/>
 **Testing/Debugging** - Several tests have been run on all the projects by generating random test cases.
-The projects have been published on [GeeksforGeeks](http://www.geeksforgeeks.org/) and is always at check by the heavy traffic of its readers.<br/>
+The projects have been published on [GeeksforGeeks](http://www.geeksforgeeks.org/) and is always at check by the heavy traffic of its readers.
+The test cases are not included with the projects intentionally.
+Any one interested in the test cases can contact me on **gbelwariar@gmail.com**<br/>
 **Maintenance** -The projects are maintained from time to time.
 All suggestions are welcome.<br/>